Error-in-variables modelling for operator learning: Results

 \subsection{Learning the Burgers operator with DeepONet EiV model}

 In this section, we examine EiV operator learning for the 1D Burgers operator using the DeepONet method outlined in Section~\ref{sec:deeponet}.
 In Figure~\ref{fig:snr}, we compute the $\ell_2$ error between the actions of OLS and EiV learned operators on test functions and the true actions.
 As in MOR-Physics, the EiV learned operator robustly learns from noisy data, even at very low SNR.
 Finally, we examine the effect of training set size on EiV learning in Figure~\ref{fig:train}.
 We find that for very low samples, EiV fails to recover the Burgers operator to high accuracy.
 With larger numbers of samples, EiV can successfully recover the operator.

-Future work may focus on examining the posterior distribution of operators in the small data regime.
+To test the robustness of our EiV model, we next consider alternative distributions from which to sample the smooth functions $u$.
+To create the dataset we repeat the procedure discussed in Section~\ref{sec:results}, except instead of low pass filtering white noise to generate $u$, we apply one of the following Fourier kernels to white noise,

+where the second and third functions are PDFs of the $\chi^2$ distribution with 6 degrees of freedom and the Rayleigh distribution with location parameter $=-1$ and scale parameter $=5$.
+With the transfer function the smooth input functions are computed as

+where $\mathcal{U}$ is the uniform distribution and $j$ is the imaginary number.
+These transfer functions are chosen such that $u$ is smooth and has no high frequency content.
+We find in Figure~\ref{fig:freqspec} that DeepONet with our EiV model is able to successfully recover the Burgers operator regardless of the distribution used to generate $u$.